allenlin316/allenlin316.github.io/README.md

 * Google Analytics (I use GA to track my website activity)

 ## My Home Page
-I like to share my awesome life including my experience of exchange student
+* I like to share my awesome happy life with you
+* If you are curious about anything feel free to contact me
 ![home page of my website](https://i.imgur.com/KMNbfFg.jpg)

 ###### tags: `My_Website`